mgrider/SKHexGrid/README.md

   - An example drawn with `UIKit`
   - An example that does not "fit" to the screen size, and instead is much larger and scrolls off screen in all directions
   - A fully functioning game example? ([Hex](https://en.wikipedia.org/wiki/Hex_(board_game)) maybe?)
+* additional coordinate ideas
-* allow shifting of all grid coordinates (this has been started in the shifting-coordinates branch)
+  - allow shifting of all grid coordinates (this has been started in the shifting-coordinates branch)
     - 1 direction at a time
     - moving offset coordinate 0,0 all the way to an edge of the grid
+  - allow drawing coordinates as letters
+  - toggle drawing an extra cell in 2 or 3 directions, and only drawing coordinates (for the relevant axis) in that cell
+* Put this on testflight
+  - add an about screen, with links to github, abstractpuzzle.com, and redblobgames original tutorials
+* Allow the user to save their hex grid (possibly including current states)
+* Allow the user to export the current grid
+  - as single image
+  - as PDF, specifying the size of each cell

 ### Some ideas more suitable for the main hex-grid project